Updated: May 10

 Common medical disorders, like diabetes and fibromyalgia

-I often use this thought-changing strategy often when helping people process past trauma.
-For that, we use a targeted version of cognitive behavioral therapy that focuses in on the difficult thoughts relating to the trauma.
+For conditions like PTSD, therapists often use an even more targeted version of cognitive behavioral therapy that focuses in on the difficult thoughts relating to the trauma.
 In trauma-focused therapies, the negative thoughts that occur are often based on shame about what happened.

-2. Ask yourself if there's a purpose for this thought or message continuing.
-For example, question:
+2. Ask yourself if there's a purpose for this thought.

 Is it trying to help or protect you in some way?